-Will all this being said, how can streamers leverage the explosive organic growth potential on Tiktok for their live-streaming careers?
+With all this being said, how can Twitch streamers leverage the explosive organic growth potential on TikTok for their live-streaming careers?

 Can You Promote Your Twitch Channel Using TikTok?

 Though, the audiences on both platforms are very different.
-Tiktok is home to short-form content that people consume quickly, while on average, a Twitch user spends roughly 120 minutes on a favourite content creator.
-However, with consistent posts and CTAs, it is possible.
+TikTok is home to short-form content that people consume quickly, while on average, a Twitch user spends roughly 120 minutes on a favorite content creator.

 TikTok Growth Strategies